Last Looks: The Christmas Tree

 So if you want to watch the episode live and completely unedited before the podcast comes out, make sure to get yourself a ticket by going to hdtgm.com or my website.

-You know, I got to tell you, this happens a lot on these lifetime Hallmark films.
+You know, I gotta tell you, this happens a lot on these lifetime Hallmark films.
 There seems to be a sexual tension for the characters who can't get together.

-Like that post office movie, remember that the brother and sister, that?
-We wanted them to fuck.
+Like that post office movie, remember that the brother and sister, that they we wanted them to fuck.
 Anyway, if you're still not sold, listen to the trailer from Merry Christmas.

 All Kayla wants for Christmas.
 True love is always a worthy wish.